Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Introduction

-\texttt{Uni-DAD} is extensively validated on four target sets with varying levels of source proximity on the task of FSIG~\cite{ojha2021few} with guided denoising diffusion probabilistic model (DDPM)~\cite{dhariwal2021diffusion}.
-It attains higher quality with substantially fewer sampling steps than related SoTA adaptation methods and outperforms two-stage pipelines in terms of quality and diversity.
-Our single-step pipeline offers a practical path to fast personalized image generation.
+\texttt{Uni-DAD} is extensively validated on two benchmarks across different datasets and diffusion backbones: FSIG~\cite{ojha2021few} with guided denoising diffusion probabilistic model (DDPM)~\cite{dhariwal2021diffusion}, SDP~\cite{ruiz2023dreambooth} with Stable Diffusion (SD-v1.5)~\cite{luo2023latent}.
+It attains better or comparable quality than SoTA adaptation methods while requiring substantially fewer sampling steps ($\leq4$), and often outperforms two-stage pipelines in quality and diversity.
+Our pipeline offers a practical path to fast, personalized image generation.

-\textbf{Contributions.} \textbf{(i)} This paper introduces the first single-stage pipeline that jointly distills and adapts a DM for fast, high-quality, and diverse generation in novel domains. \textbf{(ii)} Dual-domain DMD and multi-head GAN losses are proposed to help retain source-domain diversity while sharpening target domain realism under few-shot data.
-An optional target teacher facilitates adaptation to structurally distant domains. \textbf{(iii)} On FSIG benchmarks, our method achieves higher quality with substantially fewer sampling steps than prior non-distilled adaptation methods and outperforms two-stage pipelines in quality and diversity.
+\textbf{Contributions.} \textbf{(i)} We introduce the first single-stage pipeline that jointly distills and adapts a DM for fast, high-quality, and diverse generation in novel domains. \textbf{(ii)} Dual-domain DMD and multi-head GAN losses are proposed to help retain source-domain diversity while sharpening target domain realism under few-shot data.
+An optional target teacher facilitates adaptation to structurally distant domains. \textbf{(iii)} On FSIG and SDP benchmarks, our method achieves higher or comparable quality with substantially fewer steps than prior non-distilled adaptation methods and often outperforms two-stage pipelines in quality and diversity.